SquidDev/squiddev.github.io/ae-sat/index.md

-# Auto-crafting is NP-complete
+# Autocrafting is NP-hard

 > **Disclaimer:** I am by no means an expert in this sort of thing so please do correct me if I get things entirely
 > wrong!
 I should also warn you that, whilst I'll try to keep this as accessible as possible, some prior
 > programming/comp-sci knowledge is recommended.

+> **Note:** Previously I claimed that autocrafting was NP-complete.
+As /u/GandhiNotGhandi[^np] pointed out, we only
+> prove that autocrafting is NP-hard.

-In this little document we'll show that one can represent Boolean satisfiability problems as Applied Energistics (or Refined Storage) crafting recipes, and so prove that autocrafting is NP-complete.
+In this little document we'll show that one can represent Boolean satisfiability problems as Applied Energistics (or Refined Storage) crafting recipes, and so prove that autocrafting is NP-hard.

 Firstly, let's start with some simplistic definitions:
- - NP-complete: Whilst we could witter on about "Non-deterministic polynomial time" or whatever, for all intents and purposes this just means "it takes a long time".
+ - NP: Whilst we could witter on about "Non-deterministic polynomial time" or whatever, for all intents and purposes this just means "it takes a long time".
  - Boolean satisfiability: a problem which attempts to determine whether there is a collection of variables that will result in a given Boolean expression evaluating to true.